- Raised, rough bumps on the skin that don’t resolve on their own

 Warts are most effectively prevented by regular hand-washing and avoiding touching existing warts on either yours or someone else’s skin.
 It can be most helpful to keep them covered with a bandage to avoid spreading the virus to other areas of the body.
 Warts commonly form on the feet, so be sure to wear pool shoes at public areas like showers or locker rooms.
 It’s also important to keep warts dry since moisture can allow them to spread.
 To prevent warts from happening altogether, you should be sure to keep any cuts or scratches on your hands covered and free of outside substances.

 Sometimes, warts can require treatment from Dr. Ness.
-To begin discussing the treatments that are best for you, schedule an appointment with Dr. Ness by contacting our office.
-We invite you to call or fill out our online form.
+To begin discussing the treatments that are best for you, schedule an appointment with Dr. Ness by contacting our office or booking an appointment online.